ioccc-src/winner/bin/README.md

 ## `dir`

-A `dir` is a POSIX safe string that holds an winner.
+A `dir` is a POSIX safe string that holds an entry.

 A `dir` is a string that matches this regexp: